Open-Bytes/SwiftUINavigator/README.md

 ### NavigatorLink

-The alternative of NavigationLink.
-It's a wrapper of Navigator.
+The alternative of `NavigationLink`.
+It's a wrapper of `Navigator`.
 When clicked, it will navigate to the destination view with the specified navigation type.

 ```swift